Hi there! I’m a great admirer of architecture, Pink Floyd, living in the city, fresh nurturing food, happy people and much more!

 Panasonic / Olympus

-Nowadays I often use my pair of Panasonic GX8’s and the ‘triplet: 7-14 mm, 14-140 mm and the 20mm/ 1.7 prime.
+Nowadays I often use my pair of Panasonic GX8’s and the ‘triplet: 7-14 mm, 12-60 mm pro and the 20mm/ 1.7 prime.
 Usually the wide-angle zoom is on the primary cam.
 I enjoy the lesser weight of this set, and specifically I like the tilting GX8’s EVF.
 I use this set more and more while the fact that it can withstand rough weather conditons also helps.
-Next on my wishlist was the 12-60 mm Zoomlens (Pana version) to be used as standard walkaround lens.
-In addition, I always have the 20 mm pancake with me, but I rarely have use for it.
-My GX80 is always the perfect performer , used as a ‘standard’ walkaround camera.
-It is just a little smaller and lighter but does not come with a tiltable EVF.
-On this cam I always use the very small ‘standard’ 14-42 lens.

 In 2019 I bought me an Olympus OMD EM1 Mark 2, with a selection of PRO lenses.
 This has become my favourite walkaround setup for City trips or general architecture photography, usually accompanied with two or three lenses, depending on the scenery.